triet1102/Kerberos/README.md

 ## We have the following guidelines:
 * The identifiers of the clients, servers and TGS (IDc, IDv, IDtgs) as well as their secret keys (Kc, Kv and Ktgs) are letters, digits or punctuation symbols (see the table below).
 * The address of the principals (ADc and ADv) is an IPv4 address represented as a string of characters (eg the string '10.34.251.3').
 * The authentication server (AS) and the ticket granting server (TGS) consult a table containing the secret key of each of the principals.
-This table must be in a text file called **cles.txt** and contain, on each line, the identifier of a principal and its secret key, separated by a space.
+This table must be in a text file called **keys.txt** and contain, on each line, the identifier of a principal and its secret key, separated by a space.
 * The timestamps (TS1 and TS2) contain the POSIX time of the corresponding ticket.
 * The durations (Duration1 and Duration2) are expressed in seconds relative to the timestamp of the ticket.
 * The concatenation (||) operation will simply be the insertion of the space character between two fields.